What's an Air Conditioning Dry Charge?

 Why would I buy a R-410A refrigerant system?

-• State-of-the-art technology to lessen humidity
+• Modern technology to lower humidity

-• Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+• Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 • Quieter operation for a more peaceful indoor environment

-• Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+• Matched coil solutions for increased reliability and guaranteed cooling and heating performance

 How expensive will R-22 get in the next few years?